matey-0/Reynard/ublock/README.md

 - The uBlock Origin community for documentation, guides, and support

 **Filter List Maintainers:**
-- Dandelion Sprout, Fanboy, AdGuard, EasyList team, and all filter list maintainers whose work powers the second filtering layer
+- Dandelion Sprout, Fanboy, AdGuard, EasyList team, and all filter list maintainers whose work powers all the filterlists we rely on

 **Reynard** is my personal implementation of Hard Mode principles, refined over 6 months of daily use.
 All mistakes are mine, not uBlock or anyone else's